hereismari/tensorflow-workshop/code_samples/RNN/colorbot/README.md

 ![](https://github.com/mari-linhares/tensorflow-workshop/blob/master/code_samples/RNN/colorbot/imgs/model_gif.gif)
 *Check how this gif was generated in the [gif_model notebook](https://github.com/mari-linhares/tensorflow-workshop/blob/master/code_samples/RNN/colorbot/gif_model.ipynb)*

 See ColorBot in action running: *python play_colorbot.py*

 ## About the model

 Here's a diagram of the model used.

-The model was trained in a way that given a sequence of lower case characteres it tries to predict 3 float numbers that represent the normalized RGB values.
-That are more likely for this sequence.
+The model was trained in a way that given a word (sequence of lower case characteres) it tries to predict 3 float numbers that represent the normalized RGB values that more likely represent this word.

 ### Model